jtmcgrath/fetch-from-tumblr/README.md

 ### Inspect

 To inspect the combined data structure of the data in the output json files, run `yarn inspect` and select the desired file from the list.
 This should make it easier to create the correct data structure in your chosen backend-as-a-service!

+### List Values

+To list all the values of a specific field in the output json files, run `yarn list-values`, select the desired file from the list, and then select the desired field from the list.
+This lets you quickly see which fields are in use, how varied their data is, and so on.
+For example, this lets you quickly see which posts types have been used!